TUMRT/online_3D_racing_line_planning/README.md

 python gg_diagram_generation/plot_gg_diagrams.py
 ```

 Vehicle parameters can be changed or added in [data/vehicle_params](data/vehicle_params).
-If you add a vehicle or change the vehicle name you have to adapt the name in the above scripts as well.
+If you add a vehicle or change the vehicle name you have to adapt the name in the above scripts accordingly.

 ### 2. Track Data
-To create a 3D track according to the representation in [[4]](#4) the track must be available in one of the two data formats:
+To create a 3D track according to the representation in [[4]](#4), the track must be available in one of the two data formats:

 1. Global $x$ and $y$ coordinates of a reference line (e.g. centerline) which is assumed to be at $z=0$, the widths to the left and right boundary (projected on the xy-plane) and the banking angle.
 An example for the Las Vegas Motor Speedway is given in [data/raw_track_data/LVMS_2d_centerline_banking.csv](data/raw_track_data/LVMS_2d_centerline_banking.csv).
 This track representation is especially suited for oval tracks with small slopes but large banking angles.
 2. Global $x$, $y$, and $z$ coordinates of track boundary pairs.
 An example for the Mount Panorama Circuit in Bathurst is given in [data/raw_track_data/mount_panorama_3d.csv](data/raw_track_data/mount_panorama_bounds_3d.csv)